Commutativity preserving transformations on conjugacy classes of compact self-adjoint operators: Orthogonal apartments

-Now, we suppose that for every operator from ${\mathcal C}$ there are at least two eigenspaces of dimension not less than $2$; by our assumptions, at least one of them is of dimension not less than $3$.
-As above, we characterize the intersection of two adjacent maximal orthogonally inexact subsets, but in other terms.
+Suppose that for every operator from ${\mathcal C}$ there are at least two eigenspaces of dimension greater than $1$.
+One of these eigenspaces is the kernel whose dimension is not less than $3$.
+As above, we characterize the intersection of two adjacent maximal inexact subsets, but in other terms.